tonychu-yw/DKSHTimeSeries/README.md

 ### Preface
 This repo contains the term project for STAT 519 - Time Series Analysis at UW, including both the code (code.Rmd) and the final report (README.md).
-Please note that some functions/algorithms used in this project are imported directly from the website of Professor Donald B. Percival.
+Some functions/algorithms used in this project are imported directly from the website of Professor Donald B. Percival.